databricks/containers/README.md

 **NOTE:** The `latest` tags have been removed on most images in favor of runtime-specific tags, with the exception being the `databricksruntime/standard` image.
 If your build relied on an image tagged with `latest`, please update it to match the runtime version of the cluster.

+**NOTE:** The `latest` tags have been removed on most images in favor of runtime-specific tags, with the exception being the `databricksruntime/standard` image.
+If your build relied on an image tagged with `latest`, please update it to match the runtime version of the cluster.

 This repository provides Dockerfiles for use with Databricks Container Services.
 These Dockerfiles are meant as a reference and a starting point, enabling users to build their own custom images to suit thier specific needs.

+## Warning: Runtime Incompatability

+The Dockerfiles on the master branch are currently not maintained to be backwards compatible with every Databricks Runtime version, and are not always updated for new versions.
+The only guarantee of compatability is for images on [DockerHub](https://hub.docker.com/u/databricksruntime) that are tagged for specific runtime versions.

 ### Documentation
 - [Azure](https://docs.azuredatabricks.net/user-guide/clusters/custom-containers.html)